Skip to main content

 1. Go to the Joseph F. Smith Library homepage

-From this page, you can search most library resources, such as books, ebooks, articles, music, and videos.
+From this page, you can search most library resources, such as books, eBooks, articles, music, and videos.

 A screenshot of the homepage of Joseph F. Smith Library